VirtuosoResearch/NNHessian/README.md

 # NNHessian

 `NNHessian` is a PyTorch-based utility for estimating the Hessian properties of a neural network model.
+The goal is to build an interface for utilizing the spectral statistics of Neural Network Hessians to analyze generalization and optimization properties of black-box models such as large language models.
 It supports Hutchinson trace estimation, power iteration for maximum eigenvalue, and other spectral analysis tools.
+This project is currently work in progress.

 ---